meltano/meltano/README.md

 Meltano uses an approval workflow for all merge requests.

   1. Create your merge request
-  1. Assign the merge request to any Meltano team member for a review cycle
+  1. Assign the merge request to any Meltano maintainer for a review cycle
   1. Once the review is done the reviewer should approve the merge request
-  1. Once approved, the merge request can be merged by any Meltano team member
+  1. Once approved, the merge request can be merged by any Meltano maintainer

 ## GitLab Data and Analytics - Internal